StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/physical-server.md

 This guide assumes you have direct access to the server via SSH or other administrative tools and sufficient disk space to store backups.
 By following this procedure, you can create a consistent backup that can be securely archived or transferred for disaster recovery purposes.

-This process and example below assume you have followed our [step-by-step guide](./../../../installation/step-by-step-installation-guide.md) to install the application stack.
+This process and example below assume you have followed our [installation guide](./../../../installation/installation-guide-linux-standalone-server.md) to install the application stack.

 !!!
 Note
     Before proceeding, ensure you have read the general [Backup and Restore Overview](../overview.md) to understand the core principles of backup strategies.